-Since 2008, WSA has certified over 180 Stewards on Anne Arundel County and beyond.
+Since 2009, WSA has certified over 200 Stewards in Anne Arundel County and beyond.
 Annually, these Stewards engaged 1,578 community volunteers in restoration projects.
 With these volunteers, 651,152 square feet of new restoration went into the ground (equivalent to the size of 11 football fields).
 In addition to planting 15,251 native plants, trees, and shrubs, Stewards gave 4,578 volunteer hours towards engaging communities in stormwater education and restoration.

 "While the challenges are great , the opportunities to conserve and preserve this precious gift of water are even greater.
 It takes each person doing their part."